openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 Returns a list of base nodes with all child nodes child nodes, useful for a big picture view of all things Ironic is responsible for.

-GET /v1/nodes/?is_child_node=True

-Returns a list of only nodes with a parent node defined.
-Standard /v1/nodes access contstraints and behaivors will still apply.

 GET /v1/nodes/